getsentry/sentry-docs/src/collections/_documentation/clients/react-native/expo.md

 robots: noindex
 ---

-[Expo](https://expo.io/) is an awesome way to quickly create and play around with your react native app.
-Now you can also use Sentry together with Expo, which is pretty simple to do:
+[Expo](https://expo.io/) is an excellent way to quickly create and play around with your React Native app.
+Now you can also use Sentry together with Expo:

 ```bash
 $ npm i sentry-expo --save